berrak/virtualbox/README.md

     * Web desktop (web) environment, hardened for a safer web experience [3]
     * Hardened server setup (hard)

-In the site manifest are a few examples of development environments:
+In the site manifest find a few examples of development environments:

     * Perl web development (mojo) exploring Mojolicious web framework [4]
     * PHP development environment (php) exploring php5/MySQL etc.
     * Ruby development environment (ruby)
     * Python development environment (python)
+    * Cobol development (cobol)
+    * Java och javascript development (java)

-Here, each VM use Debians' images (debian-7.1.0-amd64-lxde-CD-1.iso or the net- installer, debian-7.1.0-amd64-netinst.iso) [5].
+Here, each VM use Debians' images (debian-7.1.0-amd64-lxde-CD-1.iso or the net- installer debian-7.1.0-amd64-netinst.iso) [5].

 Above examples will evolve over time and are far from complete.
 Feel free to suggest contributions.
 To install the latest VirtualBox, see reference [6].
 Oracles' Debian installer works nicely, as expected after adding their repository to the */etc/apt/sources.list* file.

-To manually update each VM simply run on the cli:
+When finished with this README/setup, keep each VM updated with:

     # cd /etc/puppet
     # git pull
     # puppet.exec

 The last shell script is just a wrapper around the *puppet agent* command.
-Naturally, these simple steps can be automated with a cron job.
+Naturally, these steps can be automated with a cron job.

 ### Version information